Skip to main content

 Getting Started

-Continue with GitLab
+Log in with GitLab

-On the next screen you can authorize the GuardRails application by clicking "Authorize".
+On the next screen, you can authorize the GuardRails application by clicking "Authorize".

 Authorize the GuardRails GitLab Application